official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 the necessary nine votes for an explicit pre‑authorisation in the event of continued Iraqi non‑compliance.
 There will even be considerable opposition to throwing down

-93 Note Blair [to No.10 officials], 30 August 2002, [extract ‘Iraq’].
+[^93]: Note Blair [to No.10 officials], 30 August 2002, [extract ‘Iraq’].
-94 Letter Greenstock to Jay, 3 September 2002, ‘Iraq: Handling in the Security Council’.
+[^94]: Letter Greenstock to Jay, 3 September 2002, ‘Iraq: Handling in the Security Council’.

 144

-The Report of the Iraq Inquirythe gauntlet to Saddam by challenging him to accept UN Inspectors under tight conditions. […] introducing force protection for UNMOVIC is simply unachievable, even if UNMOVIC decided to ask for it.
+the gauntlet to Saddam by challenging him to accept UN Inspectors under tight conditions. […] introducing force protection for UNMOVIC is simply unachievable, even if UNMOVIC decided to ask for it.
 The majority of the Council members will see any attempt to ratchet up the requirements on Iraq as a device to create a pretext for